Welcome, Prospective Students!

 Informational meetings about the SLHS master's program are offered throughout the year.

-Three informational meetings are offered every semester.
+Two to three informational meetings are offered every semester.
 To register, please visit GCOE Information Sessions page for more information.

 Speech-Language Therapy Rated an Excellent Career